victorgan/victorgan.github.io/_posts/2015-03-23-calculating-taxes.markdown

 due to marginal tax structures.
 It also varies widely depending on where you live, so it's probably a good idea to see what effects taxes have on your gross salary if you're comparing jobs in different regions.
-I could see myself working in Ontario, British Columbia, Washington state and California.
+I could see myself working in Ontario, British Columbia, Alberta, Washington state and California.

 So, I did some number crunching.
 Here's the effective tax rates and the actual dollar amounts, plotted against gross income.